Boston-Software-Crafters/website/code-of-conduct.md

 Examples of behaviors that contribute to creating a positive environment include:

-- Being kind to others
+- Be kind to others
-- Behaving professionally
+- Behave professionally
-- Using welcoming and inclusive language
+- Use welcoming and inclusive language
-- Being respectful of differing viewpoints and experiences
+- Respect differing viewpoints and experiences
-- Gracefully accepting constructive criticism
+- Gracefully accept constructive criticism
-- Focusing on what is best for the community
+- Focus on what is best for the community
-- Showing empathy towards other community members
+- Show empathy towards other community members

 Examples of unacceptable behavior by participants include: